 Spicy Chicken Quesadillas with Corn, Black Beans, and Caramelized Onions

 I feel uncomfortable around old people for mostly the same reasons that I panic around small children.
-I never know what to talk about, I’m always afraid I’m going to hug them too hard, and a lot of them smell weird.
-(You know it’s true.)
+I never know what to talk about, and I’m always afraid I’m going to hug them too hard.

 I also get nervous and flustered when they ask about my job, and I usually end up explaining blogging like my mom does: “I write an online diary about food.
 There are pictures!”
 FML.